-Technical Sergeant Malcolm Leland Elliot was the son of Leland Dewey Utley Elliott and Della Jane Piles Elliott.
+Technical Sergeant Malcolm Leland Elliott was the son of Leland Dewey Utley Elliott and Della Jane Piles Elliott.
 He had two sisters, Winifred Madolyn Elliott and Virginia S. Elliott.
 He was married and worked as a salesperson.
 He enlisted in the military on August 12, 1942 in Fort Oglethorpe, Georgia.
 He was killed in action on November 5, 1943.
 He is buried in Andersonville Cemetery, Clinton, TN.

 392nd Bomber Group, 578 Bomber Squadron, 8th Air Force